bonattt/BillVersusTheCity/src/Bill versus The City/Design/Writing/Scenes.md

     from the city
     - bill calls the city, and doesn't get a reply
     - bill sends an email to the city,
-    - talks to TOM
+    - talks to DAVE
     - Bill goes to work in his truck

 [Mission] Bill's house is attacked at night by a random gangster
     - police come, and it's Bill's police friend [Hub-world]
-    - Bill Talks to Tom about the gangster attack [Mission] Bill's house is attacked by a larger group of gangsters
+    - Bill Talks to Dave about the gangster attack [Mission] Bill's house is attacked by a larger group of gangsters
 - Bill's cop friend makes sure to get patrols stationed by Bill's house, in case this happens again